 There is no evidence that Sudan produced or exported cluster munitions, but it has imported them and maintains a stockpile.

 A 2016 report by a UN Panel of Experts found “clear evidence” of “current possession by the Sudanese Air Force of cluster munitions.”
-Another UN Panel of Experts report published photographs taken in March 2013 that show several RBK-500 series cluster bombs lying in the open alongsideother aviation bombs at El Fasher airport in North Darfur state, where Sudan’s armed forces maintain a forward operating base.
+A 2014 UN Panel of Experts report published photographs showing RBK-500 series cluster bombs at El Fasher airport in North Darfur state, where Sudan’s armed forces maintain a forward operating base.

 Jane’s Information Group reports that KMGU dispensers, which deploy submunitions, are also in service with the country’s air force.
 Sudan also possesses Grad, Egyptian-produced Sakr, and Chinese-produced Type-81 122mm surface-to-surface rockets, but it is not known if these include versions with submunition payloads.

-Sudan has repeatedly denied using cluster munitions, but there is strong evidence that it has used the weapon as recently as 2015, as shown in the following list of cluster munition use in Southern Kordofan province bordering South Sudan in 2012–2015.
-The province has experienced fighting between Sudanese armed forces and the Sudan People’s Liberation Army North (SPLM-N) since mid-2011, when South Sudan became an independent state.
+Sudan has repeatedly denied using cluster munitions, but there is strong evidence that it used the weapon in Southern Kordofan province bordering South Sudan in 2012–2015.
+The province has experienced fighting between Sudanese armed forces and the Sudan People’s Liberation Army North (SPLM-N) since mid-2011.

 Cluster munition incidents in Southern Kordofan, 2012–2015